This information is for students who will be applying to extend their Tier 4 visa.

 1. Register and create an account online

-Follow this link and click on 'Apply Online'.
+-If you are applying from inside the UK, please follow this link and click on 'Apply Online'.

 2. Request your CAS statement